istio/istio/doc/fault-injection.md

-# Troubleshooting with Istio: Simulating slow responses from microservices
+# Injecting Failures Systematically

 ![Fault Injection](fault-injection.png)

 Slow or unresponsive microservices can reveal defects in other system components.
 Unhandled timeout exceptions can cascade and affect user experience.
-Developers get frustrated trying to diagnose, correct, and verify fixes to performance problems on their speedy and responsive test systems.

-In this tutorial we will show advanced features of the Istio command line to inject performance problems into a running system.
+In this tutorial we will show advanced features of the Istio command line to inject delays into a running system.

 The Kubernetes-based implementation of Istio used in this tutorial works by injecting behavior